jrdegbe/thamesthrive-api/docs/installation/workers/installation.md

 # Workers Installation

-Tracardi relies on four different workers to ensure smooth operations and efficient processing of data.
-Each worker serves a specific purpose in the Tracardi ecosystem.
+ThamesThrive relies on four different workers to ensure smooth operations and efficient processing of data.
+Each worker serves a specific purpose in the ThamesThrive ecosystem.
 Below are details about each worker and instructions on how to set them up.

 ## Open-source workers